influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMatchLabelsMixin(matchLabels)
 ```

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.
+"matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is \"key\", the operator is \"In\", and the values array contains only \"value\".
+The requirements are ANDed."

 **Note:** This function appends passed data to existing values

 ## obj spec.ruleSelector

-A selector to select which PrometheusRules to mount for loading alerting/recording rules from.
+"A selector to select which PrometheusRules to mount for loading alerting/recording rules from.
 Until (excluding) Prometheus Operator v0.24.0 Prometheus Operator will migrate any legacy rule ConfigMaps to PrometheusRule custom resources selected by RuleSelector.
-Make sure it does not match any config maps that you do not want to be migrated.
+Make sure it does not match any config maps that you do not want to be migrated."

 ### fn spec.ruleSelector.withMatchExpressions